Tendonitis

 What are common areas of Tendonitis?

-Common areas of Tendonitis include tendons of
+Common areas include tendons of:

 Tendonitis is typically treated by non-operative measures including rest, ice, and corrective movements.
 Tendinopathy can be treated with PRP injections performed by a physician or other trained professional.
 Tendinopathy responds well to PRP injection treatments when patients are able to continue participating in normal activity levels.

-How is Tendonitis diagnosed?
+How is it diagnosed?

-How is Tendonitis treated?
+How is it treated?

 QUICK FACTS